Dolphin-ZAAZ/OUTDATED-Game-Dev-Portfolio/README.md

 I have been a solo hobbiest game developer since I entered high school in 2016.
 I have almost solely developed using Unity C# however I am confident in my ability to swap between software and programming languages.
-I have limited experience with Python outside of game dev and I started my programming journey with the 2D visual scripting software "Scratch" back in 2015.
+I have limited experience with Python outside of game dev and I started my programming journey with the 2D visual scripting software "Scratch" back in 2013.
-Although I have never worked with other, I am familiar enough with Git and ready to learn and mingle.
+I have shortly worked with others on an open source project called "Thrive" by Revolutionary games.

 Outside of programming I have dabbled in music production, video editing, and photo editing.
 In FL Studio, Sony Vegas Pro, and Photoshop respectively.
 I am a bit of a designer at heart.